Help Me Understand What Is Trucking Authority

 What Is Trucking Authority?

 Trucking Authority is also called Operating Authority.
 It is when the FMCSA grants permission to a motor carrier for freight to get transported.
 (FMCSA stands for Federal Motor Carrier Safety Administration.)
 Why is having Trucking Authority so important?
 Because you cannot move freight over state lines without having Trucking Authority.
+Starting A Trucking Company Cost.
 Trucking Authority will give you the ability to select your own loads.
 Plus, you’ll have the freedom to determine your own schedules and routes.
 Successful truckers never operate without the status of Trucking Authority.
 Securing Trucking Authority is a must, as long as you plan to serve as an owner-operator.

 Those with Trucking Authority must register for IFTA before conducting business.
 (IFTA stands for International Fuel Tax Agreement.)
 They also sometimes have to apply for state permits.
 The rules of operating with or without permits vary on a state-by-state basis.

 Freight brokers must also secure Operating Authority.
+Trucking Paperwork.
 This comes in the form of an FF number.
 (FF stands for freight forwarder.)
 Keep in mind that the FMCSA plans to phase out FF and MC numbers in the coming years.
 Once this takes place, companies will get identified by their DOT numbers.

 What is Carrier Authority?